them-es/Billy/README.md

 ### Dist version
 The development version may become quite large due to some external libraries and should not be implemented on a live system.
 You can create a smaller `dist` version with the following command:
 * `$ npm run dist`
   * Now you can activate and test the plugin on your system

 When you're done with the development you can submit a [Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) to this repository.

 ## Support
 This code repository is not suitable for support requests.
-If you have a question or need assistence please access our [https://them.es/support](https://them.es/support"Support forum") (Pro version) or submit your question in the Support section of the WordPress Plugin directory (Free version).
+If you have a question or need assistence please access our [https://them.es/support](https://them.es/support) (PRO Add-on) or submit your question in the Support section of the WordPress Plugin directory (FREE version).

 ## Technology
 * [Gutenberg Block Editor](https://github.com/WordPress/gutenberg), [GPLv2+](https://github.com/WordPress/gutenberg/blob/master/LICENSE.md)